giellalt/lang-yrk/yrk.md

 **LEXICON æLEXNAME@  Here we need some kind of vowel harmony

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-yrk/blob/main/../src/fst/affixes/propernouns.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/propernouns.lexc](https://github.com/giellalt/lang-yrk/blob/main/src/fst/affixes/propernouns.lexc)</small>

+---

+Adjective inflection
 Nenets  adjectives.

 **LEXICON æLEXNAME@ to #

 * **LEXICON A_ҢЭ** ңэ:ңэ 1